OutrunFinance/FFLaunch/README.md

 ### LP Settlement Stage

 + Once the LP lockup period expires, users can call the claimPoolLP method of the FFLauncher contract to withdraw the LP tokens locked during the Claim Stage.
 The third-party team will no longer receive LP market-making profits.

+After the event lifecycle concludes, both the project team and relevant stakeholders can unlock their tokens.